CeraTheGreat/risc_py/README.md

 The first memory position in the stack is the number of arguments passed to the program.

-The next $n$ memory positions in the stack point to strings somewhere in the stack.
+The next _n_ memory positions in the stack point to strings somewhere in the stack.

 The strings in the stack are cstrings: an array of ascii character values followed by a null byte.